-The job description of the CMO can be debated and often these parameters are set and agreed upon by the CMO and the CEO when the CMO joins the organization.
+The job description and responsibilities of the CMO can be debated.
+Often, these parameters are set and agreed upon by the CMO and the CEO when the former joins the organization.

 Typically, the CMO is in charge of all marketing communications, such as advertising and public relations.
 This area of authority is not normally compromised.